 Chinese medicine can be the perfect companion on your journey to optimal wellness and can kick-start your “qi” and unblock “stuck” energy wherever we find it and quicken the process of healing.
 Stuck energy is also directly related to our habits…which will be discussed in another post.
 At EMC we combine either acupressure, craniosacral therapy, or cupping to move the circulation and create lymphatic drainage.
 We can also pair these with acupuncture, to stimulate and awaken the natural energy that is lodged in your body’s “channels.”
 Stagnation directly affects your health and your life in general.

-How do I determine the energy channels I will use to facilitate health?
 I will explore your history, down to your personality, and go as deep as you want to to address the root causes of your chronic pain; you will be completely respected.
 The more I can learn about you, the easier it is to find the channels we want to balance.

 So with this type of low energy (chronic pain) body, do invest in yourself and in multiple, consistent treatments.
 If your kitchen pipes were clogged with accumulation of heavy-duty fat due to regularly treating your pipes with precautions and natural pipe-cleaning remedies, the system stops flowing altogether, or becomes inhibited.
 The time to dislodge blockages in the body and generate qi will depend on how we address the process.
 Please do not give up because I will not give up on you.
 EMC will be your support system and help you keep the right mindset!